andrewferlitsch/Gap/docs/quick-start-guide.md

 The properties which determine which words are removed, stemmed, lemmatized, or replaced are set as keyword parameters in the constructor for the `Words` class.
 If no keyword parameters are specified, then all stopwords are removed after being stemmed/lemmatized.
 The list of stopwords is a superset of the Porter list and additionally includes removing additionally syntactical constructs such as numbers, dates, etc. For a complete list, see the reference manual.

-If the keyword parameter stopwords is set to False, then all word removal is disabled, while stemming/lemmatization/reducing are still enabled, along with the removal of punctuation.
+If the keyword parameter `stopwords` is set to `False`, then all word removal is disabled, while stemming/lemmatization/reducing are still enabled, along with the removal of punctuation.
 Note in the example below, while stopwords is disabled, the word jumping is replaced with its stem jump.

 ```python
 # No stopword removal